-We draw attention to the accounting policy note in the financial statements, which indicates that as a result of COVID-19, there is forecast uncertainty around timing of travel restrictions and lockdown ending, vaccine rollout, testing requirements, pace of recovery, and ultimately uncertainty regarding passenger number recovery and how comparable this will be to historic levels and uncertainty in relation to the ability of the group to secure additional funding and meet the Group's minimum liquidity requirement in certain scenarios.
+We draw attention to the accounting policy note in the financial statements, which indicates that as a result of COVID-19, there is forecast uncertainty regarding passenger number recovery and how comparable this will be to historic levels and uncertainty in relation to the ability of the group to secure additional funding and meet the Group's minimum liquidity requirement in certain scenarios.
 As stated in the accounting policy note, these events or conditions, along with the other matters as set forth in the accounting policy note in the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.